Organwolf/100-days-of-code/log.md

 `docker run redis:4.0`

 STDIN and STDOUT
 `-i` is the interactive flag
 `-t` is the pseudo teminal
 enables both interaction and the ability to input values

 PORT mapping
-Either use the IP inside the docker host to access the docker engine OR apply port mapping.
 `docker run -p 8306:3306 mysql`
 maps the _mysql_ application from port 8306 inside the docker container to port 3306 on the docker host.

 DATA PERSISTENCE
 If a container containing a database is created and data is stored in that database that data would not persist is the container is stopped and removed.
 To overcome this obsticle you can use _volume mapping_.
-Instead of running a regular run command you can run the following:
-`docker run -v /opt/datadir:/var/lib/[NAME_OF_APP]`
-where /var/lib/[NAME_OF_APP] is the location of the data within the container and /opt/datadir is a location outside of the container where we want to volume map the data to.
+Instead of running a regular run command you can run the following: `docker run -v /opt/datadir:/var/lib/[NAME_OF_APP]` where /var/lib/[NAME_OF_APP] is the location of the data within the container and /opt/datadir is a location outside of the container where we want to volume map the data to.

 **Docker commands**